 Types of Grid Computing

-There are many types of Grid and they are divided into the following types:
+There are many types of Grids and they are divided into the following types:

 Computational Grid Computing